Safety Guide for Summer

 Pandemic road trip rules

-Thanks to the novel coronavirus, even longstanding traditions like the family road trip need some safety tweaks.
+The pandemic may be "over," but my family just had another bout with it and we had to protect vulnerable family members, so I think these are still good reminders (even four years on!).
+Thanks to COVID-19, even longstanding traditions like the family road trip need some safety tweaks.
 Keep these tips in mind if you're hitting the road this summer.

 • Skip risky visits.
 Avoid visiting anyone who's either been sick or is at high risk for COVID-19.
 It's a bummer to skip your great aunt Mary when you're in her city, but it's more important to do your part to help keep her safe and healthy.